JJGriffin/Power-Fx-From-Novice-To-Ninja/Lab4-UsingPowerFxInCopilotStudio.md

 In this lab, you will do the following:

 - Create a custom AI agent using Copilot Studio.
-- Add a custom topic that can answer questions about Contacts stored in the Dataverse table.
+- Add a custom topic that can manually generate an email draft to send to a Contact, based on their birthday.
-- Create a custom prompt that can detect when it is a Contact's birthday and generate an email draft to send to them.
+- Create a custom prompt that can be orchestrated from the topic created above, to handle the email draft generation.
 - Implement the orchestration of the custom prompt, based on a defined schedule.
 - Test the new AI agent and custom prompt.